Our Mississippi Dual-Diagnosis

 We’ve found that the only successful way to treat a dual-diagnosis client is to address each of the diagnosed conditions on their own, but at the same time, understanding that both are acting on a client’s behavioral health.

-- In our Residential Inpatient Program, clients engage in therapies that address the effects and challenges of both addiction and mental illness, slowly disentangling the two
+- In our men’s-only and women’s-only Residential Inpatient Programs, clients engage in therapies that address the effects and challenges of both addiction and mental illness, slowly disentangling the two

 - After the client has addressed each disorder individually, we work on unpacking the complex ways in which their conditions feed into each other